-Note: The figure shows percentage changes in risk weights of Swiss SA banks (for selected exposure categories) implied by a switch from the current SA to the revised credit risk SA rules in BCBS 307 and BCBS 347.
+Note: The figure shows percentage changes in risk weights of Swiss SA banks (for selected exposure categories) implied by a switch from the current SA to the revised credit risk SA rules in BCBS 307, BCBS 347 and BCBS 424.
 The exposure categories shown are bank exposures, corporate loans, commercial mortgages and residential mortgages.
 The figure shows substantial increases in bank exposure and corporate loan risk weights and small declines in mortgage related risk weights.

-Figure 4 shows the key results from Table 23 in graphical form.
+Figure 4 shows the key results from Table 29 in graphical form.
 Under BCBS 307, Corporate and Bank revised SA risk weights are respectively 82% and 73% higher than the existing SA risk weights, while Commercial Mortgage and Residential Mortgage risk weights are 6% and 4% lower.
 Under BCBS 347, Bank and Residential Mortgage risk weights are 3% and 11% higher, while Corporate and Commercial Mortgage risk weights are 6% and 10% lower.
+Under BCBS 424, Corporate, Commercial Mortgage and Residential Mortgage risk weights are 6% ,19% and 29% lower.